The University Park Building, The Architects and Builders Building and the American Building (2013)

 333 N. Pennsylvania Street

 Some people you never forget.
 Some places you miss like old friends.
 Such was the case with me at 3:00 a.m. on April 17, 2013.
-The previous October, I had for the final time, departed the back door of the American Building at 333 N. Pennsylvania where I’d worked for nearly five years.
+The previous October I had, for the final time, departed the back door of the American Building at 333 N. Pennsylvania where I’d worked for nearly five years.
 Though it had some notable blemishes, I loved that old building.
-The smells… the creepy basement… the drafty stairwells… the inconsistent elevators… the sudden, unsettling spectral moans that came from the windows when it blustered outside (and even some of the less-enjoyable quirks) had over the years become comfortable companions.
+The aged smells; the creepy basement; the drafty stairwells; the inconsistent elevators; the sudden, unsettling spectral moans that came from the windows when it blustered outside; and even some of the less-enjoyable quirks had over the years become comfortable companions.

 As I left it, the building’s early Art Deco glory still peeked through, despite evidence of indelicate handling by janitors and tenants, though the lobby still boasted some magnificent marble, brass and plaster details.

-And, while the features of some levels were completely unknown to me, the tenth floor in particular offered luxurious carved-wood panels as well as spectacular views of the surrounding parks and city skyline from three directions — an excellent vantage for parades and fireworks.
+And, while the features of some levels were completely unknown to me, the tenth floor in particular offered luxurious carved-wood panels as well as spectacular views of the surrounding parks and city skyline from three directions, making it an excellent vantage for parades and fireworks.

-The unofficial “11th floor,” a seeming afterthought to the structure, was nothing more than the addition of a brick and stucco hut on the roof, accessible by a spiral staircase from the tenth floor only.
+The unofficial “11th floor,” seemingly an afterthought to the structure, was nothing more than the addition of a brick and stucco hut on the roof, accessible by a spiral staircase from the tenth floor only.
 The concrete penthouse floor boasted a surprising collection of inlaid tile and stonework odds-and-ends.
-It was a quirky little hide-away of stained glass and old wood — a lovely spot that was too hot in the summer and too cold in the winter, but always just right for a quiet 10-minute work break.
+It was a quirky little hide-away of stained glass and old wood; it was a lovely spot that was too hot in the summer and too cold in the winter, but always just right for a quiet 10-minute work break.

 The “11th floor” was a place to ponder questions like: Who built this odd little oasis?
 And how did they come to choose such a pleasing mish-mash of materials…?